Department of Victim Studies

 About

 Be a part of the new, path-breaking Department of Victim Studies, the only one of its kind in the nation!
-The Department is home to the Master of Science in Victim Services Management (MSVSM) program, one of the most innovative criminal justice programs available within the United States.
+The Department is home to the Master of Science in Victim Services Management (MSVSM) program, one of the most innovative criminal justice programs available in the United States.

-The Master of Science in Victim Services Management program remains a leader in providing high quality education to students in the field of victim services and has broad application to policy analysts, program administrators, and direct service providers.
-Through a rigorous, online curriculum, developed and delivered by experienced faculty, the program is committed to promoting professionalism in victim services nationwide.
+The Master of Science in Victim Services Management program remains a leader in providing high-quality education to students in the field of victim services and has broad application to policy analysts, program administrators, and direct service providers.
+Through a rigorous online curriculum developed and delivered by experienced faculty, the program is committed to promoting professionalism in victim services nationwide.
 Students earning this advanced degree will be educated on evidence-based best practices to provide more optimal programming for victims of crime.

 Faculty include renowned victimology scholars and esteemed victim service professionals with a combination of extensive education and field experience.
 Online graduate programs in the College of Criminal Justice have been consistently ranked among the top criminal justice programs in the United States.
 The MSVSM program is acknowledged in this distinguished ranking.